Keyboard shortcuts

 Q: Why are grid coordinates not always the same as the printed board coordinates?

 The detector builds the grid from scratch without knowing which corner is the board’s physical origin.
-The (0, 0) origin is always the top-left of the detected region in the image, not the physical board corner labelled (0, 0) by the manufacturer.
-Use id (ChArUco) or target_position to obtain board-canonical positions.
+For plain chessboards and marker boards, the (0, 0) origin is the top-left of the detected region in the image, not necessarily the physical board corner.
+Use id (ChArUco or PuzzleBoard) or target_position to obtain board-canonical positions.

 Q: Can I use target_position directly for solvePnP?